 If your studio kit will be delivered, please note that 8-meter 6 tonne truck with Hiab crane will arrive and make sure you create an appropriate space in your backyard or close to the kerbside on arrival.
-Place the pallets at a reasonably close proximity so it is convenient to unpack and unload the pallets.
+Place the pallets at reasonably close proximity so it is convenient to unload and unpack the pallets.

 Step 3.
 Prepare a base

 You would have to consider 3 main things:

 - whether you want to DIY or hire builders

 - what kind of base is optimum in your case.

 Please take a chance to consult with an experienced builder in regards to all the above.